-The summer is definitely over, overnight temperatures are almost always freezing.
+The summer is slipping away, overnight temperatures are almost always freezing.
 The sun is setting a lot sooner, rising later and I’m hearing rumors the snow is about to fly.
 As the summer camping season was coming to a close I learned about glamping.
 Glamping, or comfort camping, is viewed by some as more of a hotel stay than a camping experience.

-Some campers believe if your not sleeping on the ground and cooking over an open fire it’s not really camping.
+Some campers believe if you’re not sleeping on the ground and cooking over an open fire it’s not really camping.
 I disagree.
-As soon as I learned about these little safari like tents, I absolutely wanted us to sleep in one.
-Glamping is a different outdoor experience, you get to sleep in a queen size bed, with a heater and a fridge but your still sleeping out in nature!
+As soon as I learned about these little safari-like tents, I absolutely wanted us to sleep in one.
+Glamping is a different outdoor experience, you get to sleep in a queen size bed, with a heater and a fridge but you’re still sleeping out in nature!

 We Found it’s a great way for travelers to have a night camping.

 We don’t haul all of our outdoor gear as we travel and you don’t have to when glamping.

 All you need is provided right at your site.